 The Company uses commodity based derivative contracts to reduce exposure to fluctuations in oil and natural gas prices.
-While the use of these contracts limits the downside risk for adverse price changes, their use also limits future revenues from favorable price changes.
-We have not designated our derivative contracts as hedges for accounting purposes, and therefore changes in the fair value of derivatives are included and recognized in other income (expense) in the consolidated statements of operations.
+While the use of these contracts partially limits the downside risk for adverse price changes, their use also partially limits future revenues from favorable price changes.
+We have not designated our derivative contracts as hedges for accounting purposes and therefore changes in the fair value of derivatives are included and recognized in other income (expense) in our consolidated statements of operations.

-As of December 31, 2023, the Company's oil and natural gas derivative instruments consisted of the following types:
+As of December 31, 2024, the Company's oil and natural gas derivative instruments consisted of the following types:

 - Fixed Price Swaps the Company receives a fixed price for the contract and pays a floating market price to the counterparty over a specified period for a contracted volume. - Costless collars the combination of a put option (fixed floor) and call option (fixed ceiling), with the options structured so that the premium paid to purchase the put option is offset by the premium received from the sale of the call option.
 If the market price exceeds the call strike price or falls below the put strike price, we receive the fixed price and pay the market price.
-If the market price is between the put and the call strike price, no payments are due from either party. - Basis Protection Swaps basis swaps are settled based on differences between a fixed price differential and the differential between the settlement prices of two referenced indexes.
-We receive the fixed price differential and pay the differential between the referenced indexes.
+If the market price is between the put and the call strike price, no payments are due from either party.